By the time we reached the Malawi border I fell to my knees and almost kissed the ground.

 This is Africa and things don’t always make sense.
 Even though there is a border post on the map doesn’t mean there is one in real life.
-I was beginning to stress how we would make it into Malawi legally with our car and once again cursing myself for not making it to South Luangwa so I could cross over the “easy” border post at Chipata.
-With nothing lose…besides a ton of gas and time we awoke at 5 am and made our way towards Malawi.
+I was beginning to stress how we would make it into Malawi legally with our car and once again cursed myself for not making it to South Luangwa so I could cross over the “easy” border post at Chipata.
+With nothing to lose…besides a ton of gas and time, we awoke at 5 am and made our way toward Malawi.

 The Chitipa Border Post

 We drove from Kapishya Hot Springs towards the Chitipa Border post.
 We stopped in Chinsali knowing this would be our last chance to get fuel.
 We followed Maps.me the whole time which is extremely accurate for bush driving.
 It takes three hours to get from the hot springs to Isoka.
 From there we turned off onto a dirt road.
 If you make the same drive then pray that it hasn’t rained in the past day because this road is long and muddy.
 It took us 2.5 hours to drive 114 km through what seemed like fifty small villages.